Tracks

 Electives (15 EC) - Please see the courses heading on the Study Programme page for more information about electives |

 The track is open for students from all backgrounds.
-However, our focus will be on theories, methods and approaches from political science, policy studies, sociology, human geography, planning, and law.
-The track is taught by leading experts from the global “Earth System Governance” research network, based at Utrecht University.
+However, our focus will be on theories, methods and approaches from political science, policy and governance studies, public administration, and sometimes also other social sciences such as sociology, human geography, planning, and law.

 Research themes